 What is the Child Maintenance Service?

 Child maintenance is a payment that you may receive which is intended to support you in raising your child, including paying for regular costs like food and drink, larger costs like education or clothing, and more.
-Child maintenance is arranged when one parent has separated from the other.
+This is arranged when one parent has separated from the other.

 You may wish to arrange Child Maintenance on your own if you can settle the terms and conditions with the other parent or your ex-husband or ex-wife or ex-civil partner.
 The government have a special term for this, calling it a family arrangement.